lingthio/Flask-User/docs/source/basic_app.rst

 =========

 The sample code below illustrates the power of using Flask-User with sensible defaults:
-With just a dozen lines of additional code, a basic Flask application can be transformed to offer the following features:
+With just a dozen additional code statements, a basic Flask application can be transformed to offer the following features:

 * Register with username and email